Little neat parameter for

 grep to show lines before and after the found line.

--B number of lines to show after and
+-B number of lines to show before and

 -C numbers of lines to show before and after (with default of 2).